LaurynasK/test-task-2/README.md

 *to complete this subtask i created open function in FileHelper.php file class*

-3. with Command line interface command "php bin/console check-json" we can check jobs.json *To complete this subtask i created Command/CheckJson.php file with command I used previous mentioned WebCrawlerHelper.php with FileHelper.php files classes*
+3. with Command line interface command "php bin/console check-json" we can check jobs.json *To complete this subtask i created Command/CheckJson.php file.
+Inside file I used methods from previous mentioned WebCrawlerHelper.php with FileHelper.php files classes*

-* for one of bonus subtasks i created WebCrawlerTest.php test class with three test cases for everyone of WebCrawler.php controller method
+* for one of bonus subtasks i created WebCrawlerTest.php test class with three test cases for everyone of WebCrawler.php controller methods

 https://gist.github.com/aur1mas/a782bd72bd30599970f0111612fce908